-We have audited the accompanying balance sheets of the Puerto Rico Electric Power Authority (the Authority), a component unit of the Commonwealth of Puerto Rico, as of June 30, 2003 and 2002, and the related statements of revenues, expenses and changes in net assets, and cash flows for the years then ended.
+We have audited the accompanying balance sheets of the Puerto Rico Electric Power Authority (the Authority), a component unit of the Commonwealth of Puerto Rico, as of June 30, 2004 and 2003, and the related statements of revenues, expenses and changes in net assets, and cash flows for the years then ended.
 These financial statements and supplemental information are the responsibility of the Authority's management.
-Our responsibility is to express an opinion on these financial statements and supplemental information based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+Accordingly, we express no such opinion.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, and assessing the accounting principles used and significant estimates made by management, evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements and supplemental information referred to above present fairly, in all material respects, the financial position of the Authority as of June 30, 2003 and 2002, and its changes in net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements and supplemental information referred to above present fairly, in all material respects, the financial position of the Authority as of June 30, 2004 and 2003, and its changes in net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.